jhroth/data-example/README.md

-# Example for "A Framework for Estimating and TestingQualitative Interactions"
+# Data Example fromr "A Framework for Estimating and Testing Qualitative Interactions"

-One Paragraph of project description goes here

 ### Prerequisities
-Our method is implemented in Python.
-The first step to using out method should be installing [CVXPY](http://www.cvxpy.org/en/latest/install/), whose dependencies are listed [here](http://www.cvxpy.org/en/latest/install/#install-from-source).
+We implement our method in Python.
+The first step of using the method should be installing [CVXPY](http://www.cvxpy.org/en/latest/install/), whose dependencies are listed [here](http://www.cvxpy.org/en/latest/install/#install-from-source).
 In addition to CVXPY's dependencies, our method requires the following Python modules:

 * ctypes
 * os